 Over the years, we have supported hundreds of research projects funding specialist areas.
 This includes research into improving care and treatment for patients with breast cancer, a nurse-led PhD study into using volunteers to help people with dementia while in hospital and a project to improve the information parents are given when they receive the devastating news that their child has cancer.

 Professor Grundy and his team developed a self-assembling and biodegradable polymer paste called PLGA/PEG, which can be moulded onto the surgical cavity created by brain tumour surgery.
 The paste can deliver chemotherapy at close proximity to the brain cancer cells left behind after surgery.
-With generous funding from the Nottingham Hospitals Charity the
+With generous funding from the Nottingham Hospitals Charity the team developed this chemotherapy paste and showed its effectiveness.

 Recent Nottingham Hospitals Charity funding of £184,000 has helped Professor Chan and his team develop a method for determining whether individual patients’ tumours will respond to chemotherapy.
 The ultimate aim of the project is to enable clinicians to tailor their patients’ care, avoiding unpleasant side effects from unnecessary forms of treatment.